 Castle of Old Wick - 7.3 miles (Castle)

-Wick Heritage Centre - 7.7 miles (Museum)
+Clan Gunn Heritage Centre & Museum - 7.6 miles (Museum)

-Nearest Accommodation to Grey Cairns of Camster:
+Nearest Holiday Cottages to Grey Cairns of Camster:

 Nearby accommodation is calculated 'as the crow flies' from Grey Cairns of Camster.
 'Nearest' may involve a long drive up and down glens or, if you are near the coast, may include a ferry ride!
 Please check the property map to make sure the location is right for you.